 - additional N2 SM information received from the source 5G-AN (see Secondary RAT Data Usage Report Transfer IE in clause 9.3.4.23 of 3GPP TS 38.413 [9]), if any;

-- the smContextRef attribute set to the identifier of the SM Context resource in the SMF during I-SMF insertion, or the SM Context resource in the source I-SMF during I-SMF change or removal.
+- the smContextRef attribute set to the identifier of the SM Context resource in the SMF during I-SMF insertion, or the SM Context resource in the source I-SMF during I-SMF change or removal, and optionally the NF instance identifier of the SMF hosting the SM Context resource.

 2a.
 On success, the SMF shall return a 201 Created response.